-Modern use of the enormous Lunar Orbiter dataset (hundreds of images with the equivalent of hundreds of megabytes of information per image) has been hampered by the availability of the images only in analog form.
-Furthermore, as noted above, the reconstruction of framelets into frames by hand-mosaicking photographic prints resulted in the smooth geometric distortions within the framelets being retained, and discontinous errors being introduced at the framelet boundaries.
+Modern use of the enormous Lunar Orbiter data set (hundreds of images with the equivalent of hundreds of megabytes of information per image) was hampered by the availability of the images only in analog form.
+Furthermore, as noted above, the reconstruction of framelets into frames by hand-mosaicking photographic prints resulted in the smooth geometric distortions within the framelets being retained, and discontinuous errors being introduced at the framelet boundaries.
 This largely negated the value of the many image pairs obtained for stereoanalysis.
 The USGS has therefore undertaken a multiyear project to "revive" Lunar Orbiter by scanning and digitally reconstructing the most important images and using them to make higher level cartographic products (Gaddis et al., 2003).
 The process begins with the use of a commercial flatbed scanner to digitize film strips containing individual framelets to a resolution of 50 μm.
 Reseau marks preprinted on the original film carried by the Orbiters are then automatically detected and used to remove geometric distortions within the framelets and position them relative to one another.
-Cosmetic processing is done at this stage to remove brightness variations within the The framelets are then mosaicked, and fiducial marks around the perimeter of the image are measured and used as reference points to relate the digital image to the interior geometry of the LO cameras.
+Cosmetic processing is done at this stage to remove brightness variations within the framelets.
+The framelets are then mosaicked, and fiducial marks around the perimeter of the image are measured and used as reference points to relate the digital image to the interior geometry of the LO cameras.
 ISIS camera model software has been developed for the MR and HR cameras on the various Orbiters, based on the original camera calibration data.
-Wioth this software, the images can be controlled, map-projected, mosaicked, and combined with other datasets such as Clementine.
-To date (Weller et al., 2006) a global set of LO III, IV, and V images has been digitized and reconstructed, and the production of a global image mosaic at 512 pixels/degree (~60 m/pixel) is under way.
-This mosaic will be made available via the Map-a-Planet website.
+With this software, the images can be controlled, map-projected, mosaicked, and combined with other data sets such as Clementine.
+A global set of LO III, IV, and V images has been digitized and reconstructed (Weller et al., 2007), and a global image mosaic at 512 pixels/degree (~60 m/pixel) based on a LO control network tied to the ULCN 2005 has been completed (Becker et al., 2008) and is available via MAP.
 Reconstruction of a subset of very high resolution (VHR) frames of greatest scientific value, selected based on input from the U.S. lunar geologic community, is ongoing.
-The reconstructed but unprojected global and VHR frames are available at http://astrogeology. usgs.gov/Projects/LunarOrbiterDigitization/.
+The reconstructed but unprojected global and VHR frames are available at http://astrogeology.usgs.gov/Projects/LunarOrbiterDigitization/.